aws/amazon-vpc-cni-k8s/test/integration/README.md

     * set AWS_SECRET_ACCESS_KEY
     * set AWS_DEFAULT_REGION (optional, defaults to us-west-2 if not set)
     * approve test after build completes
+    * Can only run one of the following tests at a time, as most need a unique cluster to work on

 # Performance
     * run from cni test account to upload test results